anjor/pltr-cli/docs/examples/gallery.md

 ### CSV Upload to Foundry
 Complete examples for uploading CSV files to Foundry datasets.
 See [CSV Upload Examples](csv-upload.md) for:
-- Simple CSV upload to new dataset
+- Simple CSV upload to new dataset with automatic schema application
 - Batch CSV processing
 - Transaction management for safe uploads
+- Schema inference and management (using `pltr dataset schema apply`)
 - Large file handling with progress tracking
 - Error handling and retry logic
 - Python scripts for programmatic uploads